-The Latina's cold eyes shot to the blonde and Rachel saw her melt a little bit.
-The brunette wasn't one to count her eggs before they hatched, but if that look was any indication, she had already won.
+Santana's cold eyes shot to her and Rachel saw her melt a little bit.
+Rachel wasn't one to count her eggs before they hatched, but if that look was any indication, she had already won.
 She bit back a victory grin, though, waiting for Brittany to finish wearing her down.
 It took a little while, but eventually Santana growled, threw her hands in the air, and returned to her seat.

 Rachel grinned gratefully at Brittany as she sat back down as well, scooping up her pen again.
-The blonde returned it, and they both turned to face a scowling Santana.
+Brittany returned it, and they both turned to face a scowling Santana.

 "I'm only doing this because it means I get to insult you for the rest of lunch," she grumbled irritably.